yichenshen/holocron-configs/nginx/README.md

  - `archive`
   - These are archived `.conf` files that are no longer used.
 They're kept purely for reference.
+ - `default.d`
+  - These default configurations to be included in every server block
+  - To be
+ - `conf.d`
+  -

 ### Documentation